Skip to main content

 has_video: 'true',

-has_gallery: 'true',
+has_gallery: 'true'

 User Action Properties

-properties: {
+sealmetrics.micro('begin_checkout', {

 // Action context

-action_location: 'product_page',
+action_location: 'cart_page',

 // State before action